 The French were one of 16 teams to qualify for the World Cup.
 However, they ended up playing only three games during that campaign.
 But more surprisingly, they ended up using this football shirt in just two of those three games.
 Coming into the game, both France and Hungary brought their white kits which resulted in a delayed kickoff.

 To address the concern, the French wore the kits from local team Club Atletico Kimberley which had green and white stripes.
 The kit change seemed to do wonders for the French as they won against the Hungarians, 3-1.
 Unfortunately, they did not qualify for the quarter-finals because they dropped their opener against Italy (1-2) on 3 June.
 Four days later, host team Argentina defeated the French to eliminate them from the competition.

 1998 Home Shirt

-Les Bleus wore this historic football shirt during the nation’s first ever World Cup victory.
+Les Bleus wore this retro football shirt during the nation’s first-ever World Cup victory.
 Part of that iconic team coached by Roger Lemerre were Emmanuel Petit, Nicolas Anelka, Lilian Thuram, Marcel Desailly, Didier Deschamps, and Zinedine Zidane, to name a few.

 The French played hosts in 1998 in a World Cup that used a new format, with 32 teams qualifying rather than the normal 24, and was the first to feature the golden goal.
 France stormed through the group stages conceding just one goal, and that was a penalty.
 Their defence was once again in control with another clean sheet in the last 16 game against Paraguay, and for good measure it was centre-back Laurent Blanc’s golden goal in the 114th minute that sent them through to the quarter-finals.